 Hello and welcome to Lois Reads Books!
-My name is Lois, I’m a twenty-one year old book blogger.
+My name is Lois, I’m a twenty-two year old book blogger.
 It is safe to say I have loved reading from a very young age.

 I read quite a variety of books – including horror, thriller, dystopian, sci-fi and anything with a bit of humour, but contemporary fiction always holds a special place in my heart.
 Some books have the power to immerse you into a world and keep you right on the edge of your seat and you cannot put the book down; that is how I feel about contemporary fiction.
 I mostly read young adult books, but sometimes I dare to step outside of young adult books and give something else a try!

 Starting Lois Reads Books was a long process, that I had been thinking about for a long time.
 I thought about joining the blogging world long before I finally created my blog.
 The main reasons why I decided to start blogging in August 2016 was that I think it is a great way to keep track of the books that I read and also a place for me to put my thoughts about those books into words.
 Also, to be part of a wonderful community that I had been observing for a while and which I have also wanted to be a part of!
 When I started my blog none of my friends read as much as I did and I needed a place to talk about the books I read without being labelled a nerd or a geek.

 I have made so many friends through blogging and I am beyond grateful that I took the plunge and started Lois Reads Books back in 2016!